packbackbooks/engineering-docs/careers/technical_engineer.md

+# Technical Engineer Path

+The technical engineer focuses on individual contributorship and technical leadership

 ## Senior Engineer

 Success as a Senior Engineer is based on their ability to make the team and individuals on the team more effective.
 A Senior Engineer’s technical impact should be focused on using technology to increase the likelihood that Packback succeeds as a business.
 A Senior Engineer at Packback should be focused on making a 10x impact on the team; which can only be done by empowering others, optimizing processes, and identifying the highest impact projects.
 They are proficient at project management.